-- The curriculum is designed to be taken over four years.
-Application for an extension to the program must be submitted to the Student Advisor of the Faculty of Nursing.
-With approval, students have up to six years from the time of admission to complete requirements for this program. - Students are responsible for the completeness and accuracy of their registration.
+- 1. The curriculum is designed to be taken over four years.
+With approval, students have up to six years from the time of admission to complete requirements for this program.
+Normally, students who do not complete the program within six years will be required to withdraw. - 2.
+Students are responsible for the completeness and accuracy of their registration.
 Particular care should be exercised regarding prerequisite courses.
 Students are responsible for adjustments in registration made necessary by reexamination results. - 3.
 Placements can be made anywhere in the Greater Edmonton area (Devon, Fort Saskatchewan, Leduc, Morinville, St Albert, Sherwood Park, Spruce Grove and Stony Plain) or as far away as 150 kilometers.
 For clinical courses delivered in English, required practice placements may be as far as 150 kilometres from Edmonton.
 For clinical courses delivered in French, required practice placements may be as far as 600 kilometres from Edmonton.
-Students are responsible for their transportation to practice placements and for the cost of travel and accommodations. - Students must purchase a stethoscope, a penlight, a lab coat and a uniform by the beginning of second year. - 5.
-Clinical practice may include shift and weekend rotations. - Students must meet Health and Safety Requirements [see Health and Safety Requirements].
+Students are responsible for their transportation to practice placements and for the cost of travel and accommodations. - 4.
+Students must purchase a stethoscope, a penlight, a lab coat and a uniform by the beginning of second year. - 5.
+Clinical practice may include shift and weekend rotations. - 6.
+Students must meet Health and Safety Requirements [see Health and Safety Requirements].